DuckieTheDuck/azahar/README.md

 We hope you will join us on this journey.

 More information will be released as time passes.
 For now, work continues behind the scenes.

+---
+Note for developers: All previously open pull requests for Lime3DS have been closed.
+Do not delete your branches or forks, as these pull requests will be re-opened and rebased by a maintainer when the new emulator project is ready.